-Law Office of Christopher J. Gray, P.C. focuses its practice on representing the plaintiff in securities and commodities cases nationwide.
-During his 20-year career, Christopher J. Gray has handled numerous investor claims in state and federal court as well as in arbitration before the Financial Industry Regulatory Authority (FINRA), the National Association of Securities Dealers (NASD), the New York Stock Exchange (NYSE) and the National Futures Association (NFA).
+The Law Office of Christopher J. Gray, P.C. focuses its practice on representing plaintiffs in securities and commodities cases nationwide.
+During his 20-year career, New York complex litigation and stockbroker fraud lawyer Christopher J. Gray has handled numerous investor claims in state and federal court as well as in arbitration before the Financial Industry Regulatory Authority (FINRA), the National Association of Securities Dealers (NASD), the New York Stock Exchange (NYSE), and the National Futures Association (NFA).

-Christopher J. Gray has tried approximately 20 cases to jury verdict or arbitration award, and attorney Michael J. Giarrusso also has substantial trial experience.
-The firm handles investor claims throughout the United States with the confidence that we can successfully prosecute the cases through trial if the defendant or respondent is not willing to make our clients a reasonable settlement offer.
+Christopher J. Gray has tried approximately 20 cases to jury verdict or arbitration award.
+The firm handles investor claims throughout the United States with the confidence that we can successfully prosecute a case through trial if the defendant or respondent is not willing to make our clients a reasonable settlement offer.

 Our attorneys are admitted in New York and New Jersey, as well as various federal courts around the country, and we accept cases in other U.S. states, subject to individual state bar rules for out-of-state practice and working in cooperation with attorneys licensed in those states as required under applicable state bar rules.
 Our clients do not pay any additional attorneys’ fees if we make the decision to partner with local counsel in another state.